Te Rata: Biography

-Te Rata was the eldest son of the third king, Mahuta, and Te Marae, daughter of the fighting chief Amukete Te Kerei who was killed in battle at Rangiriri in November 1863.
+Te Rata was the eldest son of the third king, Mahuta, and Te Marae, daughter of the fighting chief Amukete Te Kerei, who was killed at the Battle of Rangiriri in November 1863.
 Te Rata was born sometime between 1877 and 1880.
 He had four younger brothers: Taipu (who died in March 1926), Tumate, Tonga and Te Rauangaanga.
 He married Te Uranga, daughter of Iriwhata Wharemaki and Hira Wati of Ngāti Korokī.

 Te Rata was invested with the kingship on 24 November 1912, about two weeks after his father's death.
+Three months later a coronation ceremony was held at Te Kōpua, Raglan.
 As was the custom for a new Māori King, he assumed the title name of Pōtatau Te Wherowhero, beginning a kingship dogged by ill health and controversy.

-Te Rata Mahuta had at least five children;
+Te Rata Mahuta had at least four children;